mathiassol/Babylon_Third-Person_Template/README.md

 # 3D Game with Babylon.js

-A 3D game project built with Babylon.js, featuring a Node.js server for multiplayer functionality.
+A 3D game project built with Babylon.js, featuring a Node.js server for multiplayer functionality. the game is a puzzle game with pushable boxes and puzzles. you use the boxes to redirect the laser beam to open the door. the laser needs to hit the red transparent block to open the blue door.

 ## Features